 He was reverential, intelligent, accomplished, and thoughtful--naturally and without effort.
 He was sincerely courteous, and capable of all complaisance.
-The display of these qualities reached to the four extremities of extended from earth to heaven.
-He was able to make the able the empire, and virtuous distinguished, and thence proceeded to the love of the classes of his kindred, who all became harmonious.
+The display of these qualities reached to the four extremities of the empire, and extended from earth to heaven.
+He was able to make the able and virtuous distinguished, and thence proceeded to the love of the nine classes of his kindred, who all became harmonious.
 He also regulated and polished the people of his domain, who all became brightly intelligent.
-Finally, he united and harmonized the myriad States of the empire; and lo! the blackhaired people were transformed.
+Finally, he united and harmonized the myriad States of the empire; and lo! the black-haired people were transformed.
 The result was universal concord.[1]